yutna/java-playground/README.md

 # Java Playground

-This is a self-learning Java programming language repository.
-I use this repo to practice Java and as a reference for future Java projects.
+Here is a repository for storing examples and exercises done while studying Java.
+Besides serving as a backup, it is also used as a reference or to revisit notes and records that I have kept.

 ## Prerequisite